 Two of the key phases of detox, Phase I and II, occur in the liver.

-The first phase of detoxification occurs mostly in the liver and helps to transform potentially harmful lipid soluble (substances that dissolve in fat) molecules, into less harmful substances that will be easier for the body to excrete.
-This must occur prior to proceeding to phase II of detoxification.
+The first phase of detoxification occurs mostly in the liver and helps to transform potentially harmful lipid soluble (substances that dissolve in fat) molecules into less harmful substances that will be easier for the body to excrete.
+This must occur before proceeding to Phase II of detoxification.

-Genetic issues, liver damage, nutrient deficiencies, and certain toxins can all impair the activity of p450 enzymes, reducing the ability of the liver to detoxify.
-Exposure to certain chemicals increases phase I activity, leading to a high production of phase I end products.
-If these products are not converted by phase II, they can be harmful to cellular DNA and RNA, and may be linked to diseases such as Parkinson’s and cancer.
+Genetic issues, liver damage, nutrient deficiencies and certain toxins can all impair the activity of p450 enzymes, reducing the ability of the liver to detoxify.
+Exposure to certain chemicals increases Phase I activity, leading to a high production of Phase I end products.
+If these products are not converted by Phase II, they can be harmful to cellular DNA and RNA, and they may be linked to diseases such as Parkinson’s and cancer.

 Phase II